Muhanad-husn/sociorag/docs/phase7_documentation_package_complete.md

 ## 📚 Documentation Overview

-This document provides a complete overview of the comprehensive documentation created for Phase 7 of the SocioGraph project.
+This document provides a complete overview of the comprehensive documentation created for Phase 7 of the SocioRAG project.
 Phase 7 successfully implemented a modern, fast, and production-ready frontend application using Preact + Tailwind CSS that integrates seamlessly with the Phase 6 backend API.

 ## 🎯 Phase 7 Achievements